 The LCD Driver (LCDD) block enables the display of information provided by the microcontroller, directly to the LCD.
-Two dedicated data register banks are provided to simplify programming, particularly in the case where the display data needs to be scrolled.
+Two dedicated data register banks are provided to simplify programming, particularly in the case where scrolled display data is required.

 The programmable multi-purpose I/O pins (MPIO) may be independently configured as inputs or outputs.
 All the I/O pins are programmable for data direction, pull-up/pull-down resistors and drive strength (4mA/8mA).
 Typical functions may include LED energy consumption pulse output, energy direction and fault condition indication depending on current 1 or current 2 being active for the energy calculation, push button for display scrolling, mains isolation relay control for prepayment meters, optical interface etc.